 There are several possible solutions to avoid a currency crisis, including:

-- Raise interest rates.
-The increase keeps the spread of domestic interest rates and international interest rates attractive.
+Raise interest rates.
+The increase keeps the spread between domestic and international interest rates attractive.
 The aim is to encourage investment inflows, thereby increasing the demand for domestic currency.
 Or, at least, it prevents foreign investment from exiting the domestic market.
 Apart from interest rates, central banks may also adopt other tight monetary policies in response to currency crisis risks.